Þórhallur Másson, the Coarseness is Beautiful

 Þórhallur drives his own Highland Jeep, a Landrover Defender with 44-inch tyres.
 But, what is accommodation like in the Highland?

 During winter, we sleep in lodges and during summers in tents.
 Well, we sometimes opt for the tent as well in winter.
 It depends on with whom I am travelling.
 I spread a reindeer skin on the tent floor and then we have excellent mattresses and sleeping bags.
 The coldest night I have spent in a tent was -15°.

-The summers are different and every year I take my family to the Highlands.
+The summers are different and every year I take my family to the Highland.
 It is the highlight of each summer.
 Last summer we spent 22 nights in a tent, and we loved it."

-Þórhallur has quite a number of favorite areas in the Highlands.
+Þórhallur has quite a number of favorite areas in the Highland.
 "I always love Ódáðahraun.
 Hveragil in wintertime is unique.
 That's where I always take my "spring-bath."
 After parking my car, I hike for about ten minutes along a warm river until I reach a waterfall.
 There, in a natural pool where I bathe and shave off my winter beard.
 You can't bathe there during the summer because the pool will be too hot.
 So, every year, on the first Icelandic summer's day, my friends and I go there for this annual ritual to welcome the summer.

 Other favorites are Þórsmörk, which is a favorite with most Icelanders, and Lónsöræfi, which very few get to visit but most would like to.
 It is where I hunt for reindeers every year."